 People who work in the public areas of any enclosed publically-accessible premises must also wear a face covering, unless they are separated from members of the public by a partition.
 This includes, for example, someone stacking shelves in a supermarket or a waiter in a café.

 You do not have to wear a face covering if you are seated in a restaurant, pub or café, though you must replace it if you have any reason to leave your seat, such as when entering or leaving the premises and when visiting the toilet.

 If you are a customer of a food takeaway business, or a shop that sells food or drink for immediate consumption, and it provides seating for its customers, you may remove your face covering while eating and drinking at those seats.

-You do not have to wear a face covering in a gym or other place where the purpose of your attendance is aerobic exercise.
+You do not have to wear a face covering in a gym or other place where the purpose of your attendance is physical exercise.